- Unix / Linux for Beginners

 Create a Group

-You would need to create groups before creating any account otherwise you would have to use existing groups at your system.
-You would have all the groups listed in /etc/groups file.
+We will now understand how to create a group.
+For this, we need to create groups before creating any account otherwise, we can make use of the existing groups in our system.
+We have all the groups listed in /etc/groups file.

-All the default groups would be system account specific groups and it is not recommended to use them for ordinary accounts.
-So following is the syntax to create a new group account −
+All the default groups are system account specific groups and it is not recommended to use them for ordinary accounts.
+So, following is the syntax to create a new group account −

 groupadd [-g gid [-o]] [-r] [-f] groupname

-If you do not specify any parameter then system would use default values.
+If you do not specify any parameter, then the system makes use of the default values.

-Following example would create developers group with default values, which is very much acceptable for most of the administrators.
+Following example creates a developers group with default values, which is very much acceptable for most of the administrators.

 $ groupadd developers